hummingbot/hummingbot-site/docs/strategies/cross-exchange-mining.md

 ## 📝 Summary

-The Cross Exchange Mining strategy creates buy or sell limit orders on a 'maker' exchange at a spread wider than that of the 'taker' exchange.
-Filling of the order on the maker exchange triggers a balancing of the portfolio on the taker exchange at an advantageuos spread (The difference between the two spreads being equal to the min profitability) thereby creating profit.
-The startegy tracks the amount of base asset across the taker and maker exchanges 'Order Amount' and continually seeks to rebalance and maintain assets thereby reducing any exposure risk whereby the user has too much quote or base asset in falling or rising market.
+The Cross Exchange Mining strategy creates buy or sell limit orders on a maker exchange at a spread wider than that of the taker exchange.
+Filling of the order on the maker exchange triggers a balancing of the portfolio on the taker exchange at an advantageous spread (The difference between the two spreads being equal to the `min_profitability`) thereby creating profit.

+The strategy tracks the amount of base asset across the taker and maker exchanges for `order_amount` and continually seeks to rebalance and maintain assets, thereby reducing any exposure risk whereby the user has too much quote or base asset in falling or rising markets.

 ## 🏦 Exchanges supported